open-life-science/open-life-science.github.io/_posts/2022-12-20-ECB-grant-announcement.md

 # Where to follow along

 If you'd like to follow along with this work, please [share your e-mail address in this short form](https://forms.gle/5boZswKNUn2NcTUv9).
 We'll send updates as we work out longer-term spaces for communication or documentation.

+*Note: This announcement may be cross-posted on the websites of several collaborating organizations of this grant.*